The Most Remote Areas in Australia; And Australia’s Most Remote Town!

 Check out the 4 most remote Areas in Australia, including Australia’s most remote town.
-If you have a travelling spirit but spend too much time in the concrete jungle, then Australia is an amazing country to rekindle your love of the great outdoors.
+If you have a traveling spirit but spend too much time in the concrete jungle, then Australia is an amazing country to rekindle your love of the great outdoors.

 1,200 km east of Port Hedland and 850km west of Alice Springs.
 Its closest neighbouring community is Walungurru (Kintore).
 100km west across state borders in the Northern Territory.
-This indigenous community of around 170 people is passionate about maintaining its heritage and on the 19th October, 2001, the Kiwirrkurra people gained native title over the 42,900 square kilometers of the surrounding land and waters.
+This indigenous community of around 170 people is passionate about maintaining its heritage and on the 19th of October 2001 the Kiwirrkurra people gained native title over the 42,900 square kilometres of the surrounding land and waters.

 Wolfe Creek Crater

 The crater was known by the local Aboriginal people as ‘Kandimaial’.
 This is because it was inspired the Aboriginal Dreamtime story about the rainbow snake passing through the earth.
-And yup, this is the crater that featured in the 2005 horror film, Wolf Creek, starring John Jarratt, where a group of backpackers were slain by a serial killer in the middle of nowhere.
+And yup, this is the crater that featured in the 2005 horror film, Wolf Creek.
+That’s the movie where a group of backpackers were slain by a serial killer in the middle of nowhere.

-Bremer Bay is a little known beach town on the south coast of Western Australia.
-Located about 180km from Albany, 40 per cent of Bremer Bay’s electricity is sourced from a 600kW wind turbine and a 1.3MW diesel power station.
+Bremer Bay is a little-known beach town on the south coast of Western Australia.
+Located about 180km from Albany, 40 percent of Bremer Bay’s electricity is sourced from a 600kW wind turbine and a 1.3MW diesel power station.

 Known for its exquisite white sand beaches and stunning sapphire coloured water, Bremer Bay is a popular spot for whale watching and has some great surfing and diving spots close by.
 It’s far from anywhere.
 The drive from Perth alone will take around six hours!
 Alternatively, you could catch a daily flight to Albany.
 From here you can catch a bus or hire a car to drive the extra two hours.